HerrTaeubler/vmangos-pbotaddon/README.md

 - Event handling for proper initialization
 - Memory optimized functions

+# Note: Some debug messages will remain in the chat until it is confirmed that everything runs stably in the long term.

  ## Credits
 Original addon by coolzoom
 UI improvements and feature additions by HerrTaeubler